nemonik/hands-on-DevOps/readme.md

 - In Microservice Architecture each feature runs as a separate service within its own container.
 - Thereby, permitting each service to be scaled and maintained independently.
 - Providing crash Isolation, so if a single piece of your service is crashing, then the rest of your application continues to work
-- Providing Isolation for Security, so a compromise of one service only gains the adversary access to the resources of that single service
+- Providing Isolation for Security (Again more security thought.), so a compromise of one service only gains the adversary access to the resources of that single service
 - Providing independent scaling, so each microservice’s compute utilization can be independently scaled up and down
 - Increasing development velocity, lowering development risks thereby permitting teams to build faster in comparison to monolithic development.

 So, with the `helloworld-web` application, you've developed a micrsoservice, packaged it into a container (i.e., containerized it), and by doing so essentially created a cloud-native application.

+In this era of cloud computing, DevOps and cloud-native application development are heavily intertwined.

 ### 8.12.1.
 What's cloud-native?

 Cloud-native computing deploys applications as microservices, packaging each into its own container, and by doing so have opened yourself up to the capability of being able to dynamically orchestrate the container to optimize resource utilization, elastic scaling, security issolation...

-Granted our microservice doesn't do much, but we can get a peak at the possibilities as both the `toolchain` and `develoment` vagrants are infact a Kubernetes (K8s) cluster.
+Granted our tiny insignificant microservice doesn't really do much, but we can get a peak at the possibilities as both the `toolchain` and `develoment` vagrants are infact a Kubernetes (K8s) cluster.

 #### 8.12.1.1.
 So, let's experiment with our little "microservice"